seanhess/hyperbole/README.md

 -- static page
 page :: (Hyperbole :> es) => Page es Response
 page = do
-  load $ do
+  -- this runs when the user visits the page's url load $ do
+    -- any load side effects go here
+    -- render this HTML
     pure $ col (gap 10) $ do
       el h1 "Hello World"
 ```